-These airlines are still blocking seats for social distancing
+These are the airlines that are still blocking seats for social distancing

 Earlier this month, budget carrier Southwest extended its practice of blocking off middle seats through November.
 “Southwest is keeping middle seats open through November 30 to support comfort and physical distancing onboard our aircraft,” a Southwest representative told The Washington Post via email.

-The airline is still leaving seats open as first-come, first-serve based on boarding group.
+The airline is still leaving seats open as first-come, first-served based on boarding group.
 “As always, Southwest customers may choose their own seats,” Southwest says on its website about the boarding process.
 “In Southwest’s open seating environment, families, or those traveling together, may still sit together and occupy a middle seat for their convenience.”
 Previously, middle seats were being accounted for in booking limits only through October, so the practice could again be extended.

 JetBlue